Notes on the State of Virginia: Slavery

 It will probably be asked, Why not retain and incorporate the blacks into the state, and thus save the expense of supplying, by importation of white settlers, the vacancies they will leave?
 Deep rooted prejudices entertained by the whites; ten thousand recollections, by the blacks, of the injuries they have sustained; new provocations; the real distinctions which nature has made; and many other circumstances, will divide us into parties, and produce convulsions which will probably never end but in the extermination of the one or the other race.

-Some slaveowners feared race wars could ensue upon emancipation least because of natural retaliation by blacks for the injustices under their long period slavery.
+Some slaveowners feared race wars could ensue upon emancipation least because of natural retaliation by blacks for the injustices under their long period of slavery.
 Jefferson may have thought his fears to be justified after the Haitian Revolution, which was marked by widespread violence in the mass uprising of slaves against white colonists and free people of color in their fight for independence.
 Thousands of white and free people of color came as refugees to the United States in the early 1800s, many of whom brought their slaves.
 In addition, uprisings such as that of Gabriel in Richmond, Virginia, were often led by literate blacks.

 Jefferson and some other slaveholders embraced the idea of "colonization" by arranging for transportation of free blacks to Africa, including those born in the United States.
 In 1816, the American Colonization Society was founded in a collaboration by abolitionists and slaveholders.

 Jefferson also stated his belief that blacks were inferior to whites in terms of beauty, intelligence, artistry, imagination, and odor:

 The improvement of the blacks in body and mind, in the first instance of their mixture with the whites, has been observed by every one, and proves that their inferiority is not the effect merely of their condition of life.

 In "Manners", Jefferson wrote that slavery was demoralizing to both whites and blacks and that man is an "imitative animal".

 Jefferson included a warning about the potential for slave rebellions if slavery was not abolished, writing "Indeed I tremble for my country when I reflect that God is just: that his justice cannot sleep for ever: that considering numbers, nature and natural means only, a revolution of the wheel of fortune, an exchange of situation is among possible events: that it may become probable by supernatural interference!
 The almighty has no attribute which can take side with us in such a contest."
 He concluded the chapter stating that he hoped social conditions in America were turning in favor of "total emancipation", though he hoped this would occur by "the consent of the masters, rather than by their extirpation."